gitARRhub/India_RISC-V_Chip_Tapeout/Week-0/README.md

 # 🚀 Week 0: Tool Installation & Setup

 Welcome aboard my RISC-V tapeout journey!
-This Week 0 log marks the foundation of my digital design environment—where simulation meets synthesis.
+This Week 0 marks the foundation of my digital design environment—where simulation meets synthesis.
 Whether you're a fellow explorer or just curious, this guide walks you through the essential tools I installed to kickstart RTL development.

 ---